Kristoffer/kristoffer.github.io/spiffy-spectrum/src/content/blog/about.md

 ---

-I studied management at [Copenhagen Business Academy](https://cphbusiness.dk/) and [Level 1 Snowboard instructor](https://www.siaaustria.com/snowboard-instructor-course/) in Austria in 200 in 2005.
+I studied management at [Copenhagen Business Academy](https://cphbusiness.dk/) and [Level 1 Snowboard instructor](https://www.siaaustria.com/snowboard-instructor-course/) in Austria in 2005.

 ## Want to know more ?